JuanPaladea/JuanPaladea/README.md

 - [Libelulis Repository](https://github.com/JuanPaladea/e-commerce-project)
 - [Live Demo](https://libelulis.vercel.app/)

+#### Technologies used in this project:
+- React Vite for FrontEnd
+- Firebase for Backend

 ### IMIPP - Landing Page for a Research Institute

 IMIPP is a landing page for a research institute built using React Vite.
 It serves as a central hub for the institute, showcasing information about ongoing research, seminars, and providing a contact and subscribe form for users.